Peeyush-04/my-scripts/README.md

   />
 </p>

-So, what have you understood.
+**So, what have you understood?**
 The main mechanism for this to imply is that `user.ps1` script searches the custom scripts `<target>.ps1` from available directories and finds the target script, passes the parameters to target script and continues to execute. *Easy right??*

 ---